EDUCBA Logo

 Example #4

-We have seen most of the possible ways to add new sheet in Excel.
-But every function or operations which we could be performed by shortcut keys and right click menu list, could also be performed by using the options available in Menu ribbon tab.
-To insert a new sheet using menu option first go to Home menu ribbon and under the cells section we have Insert option under same Home menu ribbon as shown below.
+We have seen most of the possible ways to add new sheets in Excel.
+But every function or operation which we could be performed by shortcut keys and right-clicking the menu list could also be performed by using the options available in the Menu ribbon tab.
+To insert a new sheet using the menu option, first, go to the Home menu ribbon, and under the cells section, we have the Insert option under the same Home menu ribbon as shown below.

 home tab

-From the dropdown menu list of Insert option, we select Insert Sheet as shown below.
+From the dropdown menu list of the Insert option, we select Insert Sheet as shown below.

 insert sheet